 The app is a path to action for new volunteers and seasoned leaders alike.
 Actions depend on your volunteer level and the priorities for the day.
 We also built one-tap RSVP-ing for events, which drastically reduces registration time.

 Building a design system in an existing brand family

 Moms Demand Action is the grassroots arm of Everytown for Gun Safety, which also includes Mayors Against Illegal Guns and Everytown Research, along with a host of other branded campaigns.
 Our design system for Moms Demand Action needed to sit seamlessly within this nesting doll of brands.

 We upgraded the brand to better reflect the Moms Demand Action mission, and we pushed their aesthetics to be more authentic, hopeful, and welcoming, with a touch of grassroots-y fire.
 These updates retained existing brand equity and made it faster to build new digital features.

 The design system includes a re-usable set of UI elements that work across platforms.
-Future digital products from Moms Demand Action will have their own requirements, but can be built up from a shared visual foundation and strategy.
+The website and app each have their own requirements, but their features were built up from a shared visual foundation and strategy.

 Creating an empathetic experience

 By interviewing volunteers, attending a local chapter meeting, surveying existing site users, and auditing content and analytics, we were able to immerse ourselves in the Moms Demand Action universe.
 Through this research, we identified key accessibility, performance, and usability improvements that would best serve the greatest number of Moms Demand Action volunteers.